-Born: Beaumont, TX - June 16, 1931
+Born: June 16, 1931 Beaumont, TX

-around 1937-38, with his sister accompanying him on the piano.
+Don began singing when he was six years old and had a weekly radio program on the new Beaumont radio station KRIC around 1937-38, with his sister accompanying him on the piano.
 He learned to play the guitar in his early teens and

-Times Square.
-He was signed by RCA Victor the following year and had the opportunity to join Louisiana Hayride, where Hank Williams, Johnny Cash, and Elvis all performed.
+He connected with a band that ultimately landed him in New York at the famous Astor Hotel on Broadway in Times Square.
+He was signed by RCA Victor the following year and had the opportunity to join the Louisiana Hayride.
 The day he arrived, he received his draft notice for the Korean War.
 He was not sent overseas and continued to play music for the Third Army Band until 1954.

 Don entered the RCA Institutes for studies in radio and sound production while continuing to perform and record.
 During his long career as a sound engineer, he worked with many significant country and pop artists.
 He also developed a unique way to listen to 5.1 surround sound, with small speakers surrounding the listener, for which he received a US patent.